Lock Dimensions (maximum vessel size)

 Max. safe craft draft: 2.5 metres

-The marina has berths available which range in size from 9 metres up to 21 metres for both single and multi hull vessels.
-Please contact our lockmaster to check availability of the berth size you require.
+The marina has berths available which range in size from 9 metres up to 21 metres for both single and multi-hull vessels.
+Please contact the Marina Manager to check the availability of the berth size you require.
 Bookings and relevant documentation are essential.

 Vessels must be fully contained within the berth area, this includes all fixtures e.g. davits, pull pits and bow sprits.